hipe/tmx/fields/doc/issues/034-entity.md

-   because our overarchign design axiom here is that of minimizing activity on the ancestor chain of clients, we do not rely on the above model to achieve this described effect of inheritence with overriding. instead we attempt to accomplish a similar effect through this means:
+   because our overarchign design axiom here is that of minimizing activity on the ancestor chain of clients, we do not rely on the above model to achieve this described effect of inheritance with overriding. instead we attempt to accomplish a similar effect through this means: